 Are you feeling lonely?
-The impact of the pandemic on loneliness levels will continue to be felt long after lockdowns have ended and the world slowly starts to return to a new normal.
+The impact of the pandemic on loneliness levels is still being felt long after lockdowns have ended.

 What does loneliness mean?